-Here are some things to keep in mind if your Detect is offline:
+Here are some things to keep in mind if your Nest Detect is offline:

-- If your Detect is having trouble reaching Guard or Google Nest Connect, it will appear as Offline in the Nest app.
+- If your Nest Detect can’t reach Nest Guard or Nest Connect, it will appear as “Offline” on the Nest app.

-- As long as your Detect is offline, it won’t be able to alert Guard when a door or window is opened or closed, or when there’s motion in a room.
+- As long as your Nest Detect is offline, it won’t be able to alert Nest Guard when a door or window is opened or closed, or when there’s motion in a room.

-- One Detect being offline won’t affect the rest of the Detects in your home.
-As long as the other Detects are online and working normally, they’ll continue to sense activity and tell Guard to sound the alarm if needed.
+- One Nest Detect being offline won’t affect the rest of the Nest Detects in your home.
+As long as the other Nest Detects are online and working normally, they’ll continue to sense activity and tell Nest Guard to sound the alarm if needed.

-- If you’re using a Nest Connect to extend the range of your alarm system throughout your home, some of your Detects might talk to the Connect instead.
-Your Connect will then talk to your Guard.
-So if both Connect and Detect appear as offline in the Nest app, you should start by troubleshooting Connect.
+- If you’re using a Nest Connect to extend the range of your alarm system throughout your home, some of your Detects might talk to the Nest Connect instead.
+Your Nest Connect will then talk to your Nest Guard.
+So if both Nest Connect and Nest Detect appear as offline on the Nest app, you should troubleshoot Nest Connect first.

-If your Detect is offline, read below for some steps to help you troubleshoot.
+If your Nest Detect is offline, the steps below will help you troubleshoot.

-If you’re having trouble with something else like adding your Detect to your account in the Nest app or you are trying to troubleshoot a different Nest product, follow this link:
+If you’re having trouble with something else like adding your Detect to your account, refer to this link:

-Since Detect needs Guard to connect to the internet, check that your Guard is online and in range of your Detect.
+Since Nest Detect needs Nest Guard to connect to the internet, check that your Nest Guard is online and in range of your Nest Detect.

-If Guard is offline, the Nest app will tell you.
-Follow this link for steps to take to help get it back online.
+If Nest Guard is offline, the Nest app will tell you.
+Refer to the following link to help get it back online:

-Note: If Guard is offline, then your Detects will also appear as Offline.
-Guard can still sound the alarm if any of your Detects senses activity, thanks to the Nest Weave network.
+Note: If Nest Guard is offline, then your Nest Detects will also appear as "Offline."
+Nest Guard can still sound the alarm if any of your Nest Detects senses activity, thanks to the Nest Weave network.
 But you won’t get an alert on your phone.

-Wait for the Nest service to resume to see if your Detect and other Nest products come back online.
+Wait for the Nest service to resume to check if your Nest Detect and other Nest products come back online.

 3. Check your Nest app version